Monday, July 22, 2024

 In India, things effortlessly fall into place without much involvement on my part.
 Most of the time, I'm not even aware of what's happening until the last minute, and strangely, it doesn't bother me as much as I thought it would.
 My brain seems to have automatically adapted to how things used to be when I lived here and has relinquished a lot of that impulsive urge to control 😆

 My parents and siblings frequently visit Bengaluru for various reasons, and they drop by more often than not.
 A significant portion of my extended family, both on my paternal and maternal sides, resides in the city so meetups with them is frequent.
 My in-laws already had a well-established social network that is seamlessly intertwining with ours.
 My husband has friends from different stages of his life, and coincidentally, many of them reside in close proximity to us.
 I have a few close friends living here, and several others living in other states visit during festive celebrations or holidays.
-I have had the opportunity to meet my professional college friends when they travel to the city for social visits or work.
+I have had the opportunity to meet my college friends when they travel to the city for social visits or work.
 My children have forged numerous friendships, and I've developed amicable relationships with several other moms with whom I have far more in common with compared to my experience in SG.
 Weekends, festivals, and holidays tend to be eventful without me even making a conscious effort!

 A trip to Udupi during Dasara 2023